 - In case of transaction, other than transactions referred to in Section 188 of the Companies Act, 2013, and where Audit Committee does not approve the transaction, it shall make its recommendations to the Board of Directors of the Company for approval of such transactions

 - Where Related Party Transactions require approval of the Board through special resolution; any director who is interested in any contract / arrangement / transaction with a related party, shall not be present at the meeting during discussions on the subject-matter of the resolution relating to such contract / arrangement / transaction.

-Following transactions shall not require approval of the Board; and shall be considered as pre-approved:
+Following transactions shall not require approval of the Board; and shall be considered as

 - Compensation (including the reimbursement of reasonable business and travel expenses incurred in the ordinary course of business) payable to Executive Directors or Key Management Personnel which is approved by Compensation and Remuneration Committee of the Board

 - Transactions in the ordinary course of business, arm’s length basis and with wholly owned subsidiaries and transactions entered into between two wholly owned subsidiaries, whose accounts are consolidated with the Company and placed before the shareholders at the general meeting for approval

 - Contributions by the Company or any of its affiliates to a charitable organisation, foundation at which Related Party is a Trustee or director; provided that the total contribution does not exceed limit as prescribed under Section 135 of the Companies Act, 2013